jkirkwood/placemat/README.md

 - `cb` - should be called when hook is complete.
 An error can be passed to cause the deletion to fail.
-- `meta` - object where arbitrary data can be stored and be available in all hooks for particular action.
+- `meta` - object where arbitrary data can be stored and be available in all hooks and events for a particular action.

 #### Table#postDelete(ids, meta)
 Called after records have successfully been deleted.
 - `ids` - array containing the ids that were deleted.
 This will always be an array, even if a non-array id was passed to the emitting function.
-- `meta` - object where arbitrary data can be stored and be available in all hooks for particular action.
+- `meta` - object where arbitrary data can be stored and be available in all hooks and events for a particular action.

 ### Table Events